EdD in Educational Leadership New England low-residency experience

 Understanding the numbers

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors—like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
-Cited projections do not guarantee actual salary or job growth.
+Cited projections are based on Bureau of Labor Statistics data, not on SNHU graduate outcomes, and do not guarantee actual salary or job growth.

-Campus Student Experience So, what's it like taking classes on campus?
+Campus Residency Experience So, what's it like during summer residency?

 Student support